Diesel cars can be banned from German cities, court rules

 “This is a debacle for the policies of the grand coalition, which has sided with the auto industry,” Resch added, referring to the ruling coalition of conservatives and Social Democrats that Merkel hopes to renew in the coming weeks.

-The court on Tuesday ordered Stuttgart and Duesseldorf to amend their anti-pollution plans, saying that city bans can be implemented even without nationwide rules.
+The court on Tuesday ordered Stuttgart and Duesseldorf to amend their anti-pollution plans, saying city bans could be implemented even without nationwide rules.

+Germany’s police union warned it did not have capacity to enforce any bans.

-The court said cars which meet Euro-5 emissions standards should not be banned from Stuttgart until Sept.
+Cars that meet Euro-4 emissions standards could be banned from Stuttgart from next January, while Euro-5 vehicles should not be banned until Sept.
 1, 2019, four years after the introduction of the latest Euro-6 standard.
-Tradesmen and some residents should be exempted, it added.
+Tradesmen and some residents should be exempted, the court added.

 Environment Minister Barbara Hendricks said bans could still be avoided if automakers agree to pay to upgrade the exhaust cleaning systems of older diesels.